audhiaprilliant/audhiaprilliant.github.io/_posts/2020-10-26-medium-article-data-science.md

 ----------------------------------------------------------------

 ##### Categories
-Medium becomes platform to share ideas, experiences, and knowledges.
-Further, I have writen several articles relted to the following categories.
-- Explanatory Data Analysis and Data Visualization
-- Statistical Theory and Simulation
-- Statistical Analysis
-- Supervised Learning (Classification and Regression)
-- Unsupervised Learning (Clustering)
-- Data Engineering
-- Natural Language Processing
-- Financial Analysis
-- Image Analysis
-- Open-sources
-- Graph Theory

-<p>Head over to my <a href="https://medium.com/@audhiaprilliant">Medium profile</a>!</p>
+Medium is a highly reputable platform that provides an avenue for writers to share their ideas, experiences, and knowledge with a wider audience.
+Over the past two months, I have been utilizing this platform to write articles related to various aspects of data science.
+My articles have covered a wide range of categories, including Explanatory Data Analysis and Data Visualization, Statistical Theory and Simulation, Statistical Analysis, Supervised Learning (Classification and Regression), Unsupervised Learning (Clustering), Data Engineering, Natural Language Processing, Financial Analysis, Image Analysis, Open-sources, and Graph Theory.
+Through these articles, I have been able to connect with many like-minded individuals who share a passion for data science, and I am grateful for the opportunities that this platform has provided.
+Moving forward, I plan to continue sharing my experiences and projects on Medium, and I invite anyone who is interested to connect with me there as well.

+<p>I invite you to visit my professional Medium profile, where I share my ideas, experiences, and knowledge related to various topics in the field of data science <a href="https://medium.com/@audhiaprilliant">Medium profile</a>!</p>